 If you combine drives that have similar performance characteristics (for example, two identical internal hard drives), the overall file reading speed will increase noticeably, while writing speed will decrease a little.

-In case you combine internal and external drives, read and write perfromance will be a bit higher than that of the slowest drive in Storage Pool.
+In case you combine internal and external drives, read and write performance will be a bit higher than that of the slowest drive in Storage Pool.

-Although Windows 8 and 8.1 allow mixing drives of different sizes, it is recommended to use drives that have similar capacity to avoid wasting disk space.
+Although Storage Spaces in Windows 8, 8.1, and 10 allow mixing drives of different sizes, it is recommended to use drives that have a similar capacity to avoid wasting disk space.
 For example, if you put one 300 GB disk and one 750 GB disk into a two-way mirror, you'll get a Storage Space (virtual disk) of 525 GB in size.
-The calculation is (300+750)/2 - to provide fault tolerance, only half of total disk space is available while using two-way mirror.
+The calculation is (300+750)/2 - to provide fault tolerance, only half of the total disk space is available while using the two-way mirror.
 The other half is used for data redundancy in case one of the drives goes offline for some reason.

-As usual, there is a larger catch - you cannot add your system disk (the drive where Windows is installed) to Storage Space, and you cannot boot your PC from Storage Space.
+As usual, there is a larger catch - you cannot add your system drive (the one where Windows is installed) to a Storage Space, and you cannot boot your PC from a Storage Space.

 The drives can be formatted or unformatted.
 For the latter, prior initialization via Disk Management is not required.
-During Storage Pool creation process, the selected drives will be formatted, so back up all important data on them before taking any further steps!
+During the Storage Pool creation process, the selected drives will be formatted, so please do back up all important data on them before taking any further steps!
 See, I warned you.

-Open Settings search using keyboard shortcut Windows Key+W, type "storage" into Search box and click Storage Spaces.
+In Windows 8 and 8.1, open Settings search using keyboard shortcut Windows Key+W, type "storage" into the Search box and click Storage Spaces.

-Touchscreen users should first swipe in from the right edge of screen and tap/touch Search.
+Touchscreen users should first swipe in from the right edge of the screen and tap/touch Search.

 User Account Control will kick in and verify that you really want to allow Storage Spaces Settings to make changes.
 Click Yes.

 In the Select drives to create a storage pool window, both formatted and unformatted drives are displayed (except your system drive, of course).
-You must expand the Formatted drives section first to see the available drives.
-Use check boxes to select the ones you want.
+You must expand the Formatted drives section to see the available drives.
+Use checkboxes to select the ones you want for your new Storage Space.

-Here's your last warning - all selected drives will be formatted and you will lose any data on them (Recycle Bin does not help here)!
+Here's your last warning - all selected drives will be formatted during the creation of a Storage Space and you will lose any data on them (Recycle Bin does not help here)!

 If there are no suitable drives available, the "No drives that work with Storage Spaces are available.
 Make sure that the drives you want to use are connected." message is displayed instead.
 Make sure you have connected hard disk drives or SSD-s, not USB flash disks or memory cards.